Pittsburgh Bike Share

 Healthy Ride is operated by Pittsburgh Bike Share.
 We are a small 501(c)3 non-profit located in the Strip District.
 Pittsburgh Bike Share constantly seeks feedback on the system through our customer service channels and community outreach.
-We hope to expand the Healthy Ride system in order to service additional Pittsburgh communities as well as install additional stations within our current network in order to make Healthy Ride convenient for all of our customers.
+We hope to expand the Healthy Ride system in order to serve additional Pittsburgh communities as well as install additional stations within our current network in order to make Healthy Ride convenient for all of our customers.

 The mission of Pittsburgh Bike Share is to expand access to public transit through easy-to-use, affordable active transportation opportunities.